hashicorp/hcp-terraform-operator/charts/terraform-cloud-operator/README.md

 -->

 > **Warning**
-> In upcoming releases, we shall proceed with renaming this project to either HCP Terraform Operator for Kubernetes or simply HCP Terraform Operator.
+> In upcoming releases, we shall proceed with renaming this project to HCP Terraform Operator for Kubernetes or simply HCP Terraform Operator.
 This measure is necessary in response to the recent announcement of [The Infrastructure Cloud](https://www.hashicorp.com/blog/introducing-the-infrastructure-cloud).
 >
 > The most noticeable change you can expect in version 2.6.0 is the renaming of this repository and related resources, such as the Helm chart and Docker Hub names.
 >